Ahmedewa/WORLDWIDE-WEATHER-STATION-ANALYSIS-AND-PREDICTION-APP/README.md

 ## **10. Limitation of Liability**

 To the maximum extent permitted by law:
-1. [Your Company Name] shall not be liable for any indirect, incidental, special, or consequential damages arising out of your use of the App.
+1. [YEWA HOSPITAL] shall not be liable for any indirect, incidental, special, or consequential damages arising out of your use of the App.
 2. Our total liability for any claims related to your use of the App will not exceed the amount paid by you (if any) for accessing the App.

 ---

 ## **11. Indemnification**

-You agree to indemnify, defend, and hold harmless [Your Company Name], its affiliates, and their employees, from any claims, damages, or liabilities arising from:
+You agree to indemnify, defend, and hold harmless [EWA HOSPTAL], its affiliates, and their employees, from any claims, damages, or liabilities arising from:
 1. Your breach of this Agreement.
 2. Your use of the App.
 3. Your violation of any law or third-party rights.